-Secretariat.
-The administrative office, called the Secretariat, of the ITI is located on the ground floor, the first door in the archway of the Schloss entrance.
+The Student Administration is organized from the Secretariat: The current Student Administrator is Nathan Freeman.
+The administrative office of the ITI, called the Secretariat, is located on the ground floor, the first door on the right opposite the Schlosskapelle in the archway of the Schloss entrance.
 Office hours are usually from Monday to Thursday 8.00 am to 12.00 noon, but they are subject to change.
-Please check on the administrative notice board for such changes.

 Secretariat numbers.
-The Secretariat may be reached by phone or by faxes on the following ITI numbers: Tel.: +43 2253 21 808; Fax: +43 2253 21 80 84.
+The Secretariat may be reached by phone on the following ITI numbers: Tel.: +43 2253 21 808.
 (When dialing within Austria, include a '0' before '2253'.)
 The international code for Austria is 0043 or +43.

 Mailboxes and bulletin boards.
-Student mailboxes and bulletin boards are located in the entrance hall of Stiege I. Information, messages, and class assignments/material from faculty and administration will be placed there.
+Student mailboxes and bulletin boards are located in the entrance hall of Stiege I, the second door to the right in the archway of the Schloss entrance.
+Information, messages, and class assignments/material from faculty and administration will be placed there.
 There are bulletin boards for ITI academics, Liturgical Schedules/Events, and General Information.
 All students have the responsibility of checking these areas on a regular basis.